puraminy/ArticleScraper/README.md

     pass
 ```

+The items are stored in a `csv` file.
+Currently, the gathered articles are in `data/papers.csv`.

 # Creating a new spider

 The spiders are kept in the `spiders` folder.
 There are currently two spiders, `aclweb` and `iswc`, in this folder.
 Each spider is defined as a class in one or seperated files.
+We recommand to use a separate file for each spider.
 For more information about spiders, refer to https://docs.scrapy.org/en/latest/topics/spiders.html

-The `aclweb` spider gathers the papers from the ACL website: https://www.aclweb.org/anthology/.
-This URL is defined in the `start_urls`.
+As an example, the `aclweb` spider gathers the papers from the ACL website: https://www.aclweb.org/anthology/.
+This URL is defined in the `start_urls` of the class.
 Please note that the name of the spider is also defined in the class.
 This name is later used to run the spider.
-You can use them as example to develope new spiders for other websites.
+You can use this spider as an example to develope new spiders for other websites.

 ```python